gerryeng/heroku_pg_load/README.md

 ## How to Use

-The utility will attempt to detect the heroku app and database settings from directory.
-Follow the prompts.
+The utility will attempt to detect the heroku app in the current directory.

+If a Rails app is present, it will attempt to read config/database.yml to guess the local database settings.
+However, you may choose to load the data into another database.

     $ cd my_heroku_project_directory
     $ heroku_pg_load